Dartegnian/Dartegnian/README.md

 - https://notes.dartegnian.com - My [Trilium](https://github.com/zadam/trilium) instance.
 Deployed on my Linux server.
 [Read here](https://notes.dartegnian.com/share/about).
 - https://portfolio.dartegnian.com - My portfolio, built with Angular.
 Also deployed via Vercel.
 - https://projects.dartegnian.com - Kanban board, powered by [Taiga](https://www.taiga.io/).
 Also deployed on my Linux server.
-- https://wg.dartegnian.com - Forever One: my WireGuard VPN instance that links my devices to *one* VPN network on my VPN server.
+- https://wg.dartegnian.com - Forever One: a [WireGuard VPN instance](https://hub.docker.com/r/dartegnian/wg-easy-m3) that links my devices to *one* VPN network.

 At the moment, I'm currently working on other projects and utilities that I can self-host, deploy, or service from my domain.